smaurice101/readthedocs/docs/source/docker.rst

    The TSS will delete the entire project and commit the changes to Github.

 .. warning::
-   All information/code related to this project will be deleted and my not
+   All information/code related to this project will be deleted and may not

    be recoverable.